Our Current Projects

 Sickle Forward is working on multiple newborn screening and follow-up clinical management projects throughout sub-Saharan Africa.
 A few of these ongoing projects are highlighted below.

-Rapid Newborn Screening
+Rapid Newborn Diagnostics

 Large-scale Screening